dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 ## Extra Credit

 1. How might you delete polls?
-1. What about preventing people from voting multiple times using cookies or localstorage?
+1. What about preventing people from voting multiple times using cookies or localstorage? not super secure but a first pass.